One of the most common household appliances would be the oven. And nothing can compare to a gas oven.

 In addition to the thermostat, there is also a temperature sensor in your oven.
 This sends the signal to the thermostat which then the thermostat operates accordingly.
 As the sensor is very close to your oven’s heating elements, they tend to perish faster than anything else.

-And when it can’t read the temperature, your oven will keep on running although you turn it off.
+And when it can’t read the temperature, your oven will keep on running though you turn it off.

 Solution: You will need to change the sensors.
 As they are small parts, you might need a professional to do it for you.
 But if you have past experiences, you can do it yourself too.